This topic provides information for understanding and troubleshooting NSX Edge.

 Check the release notes for current releases to see if the problem is resolved.

-Ensure that the minimum system requirements are met when installing VMware NSX Edge.
+Ensure that the minimum system requirements are met when installing NSX Edge.
 See the NSX Installation Guide.

 Installation and Upgrade issues